Welcome to the Pulse Fitness Centre

 Pulse Fitness Centre Rules of Use

 We strive to make the Pulse Fitness Centre a welcoming and inclusive environment.
 Students and members must adhere to the McMaster University Code of Rights and Responsibilities and follow the rules listed and the directions of Pulse staff.
+To ensure a positive experience for everyone, all members are expected to treat others with respect, kindness, and consideration while in the facility.

 - Wipe down equipment after use.